 After extensive testing, Coral Reef Arks are deployed on reefs and seeded with coral reef biodiversity.
 Ideally, ARMS units are deployed on the reef surrounding the Arks deployment site >1 year prior to the deployment of the Arks to allow them to collect the surrounding reef biodiversity.
 Seeded ARMS are then attached to Arks, along with corals, to create the robust "mini-reef" community.

 Arks are monitored to assess the health and establishment of the Coral Reef Arks ecological community.
-Various metrics can be used, but some that we find particularly strong are:
+Various metrics will be used, but some that we find particularly strong are:

 These metrics will be compared against control sites on the reef to test our primary hypotheses across several reef environments.

-Established Coral Arks can be used for a variety of purposes to conserve and restore reefs.
-They can be used as nurseries to grow corals and support local translocation efforts.
-Arks can be used to support fisheries, or as a refuge for damaged and fragmented corals following events such as hurricanes or ship groundings.
-Fully colonized Arks will act as sources of coral reef biodiversity that can be used to repopulate degraded reef systems.
+Established Coral Arks will be used for a variety of purposes to conserve and restore reefs.
+They will be used as nurseries to grow corals and support local translocation efforts.
+Arks will be used to support fisheries, or as a refuge for damaged and fragmented corals following events such as hurricanes or ship groundings.
+Fully colonized Arks will act as sources of coral reef biodiversity that will be used to repopulate degraded reef systems.
 Stacks of Arks attached to the seafloor may be used to slow down wave energy to the shoreline, replacing the natural structural complexity lost due to reef flattening.
 Arks made from metal and electrified could be constructed to accrete over time into calcified structures that form a foundation on which new reef is built.
-Arks can be used as midwater laboratories, where new conservation technologies, such as materials to promote larval settlement or genetically engineered corals, can be tested away from the reef environment.
+Arks will be used as midwater laboratories, where new conservation technologies, such as materials to promote larval settlement or genetically engineered corals, will be tested away from the reef environment.

 Coral Arks are intended as a tool that can be used in any environment to create a small, but comprehensive "piece" of the surrounding ecological community.
 On their own, they represent a fascinating means by which we can study the inner workings of a coral reef; en masse, they may represent a way to rebuild one.